 The Scottish Government is responsible for Local Government Elections in Scotland and Scottish Ministers issue rules for the way they are conducted.
 Elections are held to elect Councillors to 32 unitary local authorities in Scotland.
 Since 3 May 2007, Councillors have been elected through the Single Transferable Vote (STV) system which allows voters to express a preference for more than one candidate by ranking them in order.

 Scottish Parliamentary Elections

 There are currently 129 elected members in the Scottish Parliament at Holyrood, of which 73 are constituency members and 56 are list members.
 Scottish Parliamentary Elections use the Additional Member System (AMS) where each voter has two votes.
 One of these elects a constituency MSP using the first past the post system, and the other elects regional representatives from a list of political parties and individual candidates.
 The elections take place every four years and, depending where you live in Aberdeenshire, you can currently vote to return a constituency MSP for either the Banffshire and Buchan Coast, Aberdeenshire East or Aberdeenshire West constituencies, as well as list MSPs for the North East Scotland Region.
-The next election is scheduled to take place on 6 May, 2021.

 The UK is divided into twelve regions, each of which has between 3 and 10 MEP’s representing the area.
 Aberdeenshire is part of the Scotland "region" which returned six MEP’s in 2014 using a closed list system.
 MEP's sit in the European Parliament in Strasbourg.